 Special topics in Spanish language and literature, such as contemporary Latin American or Spanish literature, survey of Latin American or Spanish literature.
 With permission of department chair, may be repeated once for credit.

-STAT (Statistics)

-2300 Introduction to Statistics (3-3-0)

-Prerequisite: A grade of C or better in MATH 1301 or placement by exam taken at UH-Downtown.
+STAT (Statistics) 2300 Introduction to Statistics (3-3-0) Prerequisite: A grade of C or better in MATH 1301 or placement by exam taken at UH-Downtown.
 Techniques for the collection, analysis and interpretation of numerical data.
 Probability, confidence intervals, hypothesis testing, estimation and special distributions.
-Special emhasis is placedon a variety of applications.
+Special emphasis is placed on a variety of applications.
 Computer packages are used.
-This course my not be applied toward a major in the Computer and Mathematical Sciences department.
-(MATH 1342)
+This course may not be applied toward a major in the Computer and Mathematical Sciences department.
+(MATH 1342) 3309 Statistical Analysis for Business Applications I (3-3-0) Prerequisite: MATH 1305 and MATH 1306.

-3302 Probability and Statistics (3-3-0)